bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 - Breaking: the email-templates and -partials must be changed!
 Add extensionName="FpNewsletter" to every f:translate.
 - Breaking: in template-forms the argument pluginName must be specified!
 You find them in the templates of this extension.
 - Breaking: all plugins must be changed via an update-script (in the install-tool)!

+Version 5.1.0:
+- Custom validator added which can be used for other captcha solutions.
+- Bugfix for TYPO3 12.